 Theme: Telling Time

 In 2019, Urban Commissions celebrates its fifth anniversary with the theme ‘Telling Time’.
-Seeking unique and innovative designs that display the time, Urban Commissions 5.0 will be pay homage to the Deira Clocktower, one of the first monuments of the city of Dubai.
+Seeking unique and innovative designs that display the time, the design competition pays homage to the Deira Clocktower, one of the first monuments of the city of Dubai.

 The public installation can; investigate ancient methods such as sun-dials and hourglasses, experiment with solar-powering analogue or digital clocks, offer innovative solutions for using light, composite materials, kinetics or new technologies.
 The competition seeks unique design discovering new means to display the current time.